Your Reliable Fabric Manufacturer Since 2007!

 Blockchain & ERP Integration

-• Provenance: Tags each bale of organic cotton with unique QR codes to track from farm to mill.
+• Provenance: Tracks each bale of organic cotton from farm to mill using unique QR codes, ensuring transparency at every step.

-• ChainPoint: Stores transaction records for each bale, facilitating “seed-to-shelf” transparency.
+• ChainPoint: Stores transaction records for each bale of cotton, enabling full visibility from seed-to-shelf.

-ERP Modules: Some mills integrate SAP or Oracle NetSuite modules to log:
+• ERP Modules: Some mills use SAP or Oracle NetSuite modules to record:

 Data Points Captured